-The fair value of the warrants described in the table above is measured using the Black-Scholes valuation model.
+In July and December 2015, the January and December 2010 Class A warrants convertible into 226,299 and 15,405 shares of common stock, respectively, expired unexercised.
+The fair value of the remaining August 2013 warrants are measured using the Black-Scholes valuation model.
 Inherent in the Black-Scholes valuation model are assumptions related to expected stock-price volatility, expected life, risk-free interest rate and dividend yield.
 The Company estimates the volatility of its common stock based on historical volatility that matches the expected remaining life of the warrants.
 The risk-free interest rate is based on the U.S. Treasury zero-coupon yield curve on the grant date for a maturity similar to the expected remaining life of the warrants.
 The expected life of the warrants is assumed to be equivalent to their remaining contractual term.
-The dividend rate is based on the historical rate, which the Company anticipates to remain at zero.
+The dividend yield is based on the historical rate, which the Company anticipates to remain at zero.